photo by Hasain Rasheed.

 Putting the Pieces Together

 Since 1900, the land in and around what is now Big Basin Redwoods State Park has been a priority for Sempervirens Fund to protect.
 Sempervirens Fund launched the redwoods conservation movement with the initial campaign that established Big Basin and launched the California State Park system in 1902.
 Over many decades we have protected most of the parks’ more than 18,000 acres.
 In the 1980s, the Road to the Redwoods campaign culminated in protecting land which expanded the southern entrance to the park.

-Now with the Campaign to Preserve the Gateway to Big Basin, we continue our commitment to protecting redwood forests, for Big Basin, and in the Santa Cruz mountains.
-This is a once-in-a-generation opportunity to secure the future of critical forests and waterways—home to countless species—and connect to Big Basin Redwoods State Park, for generations more to enjoy.
+On January 31, 2022, thanks to supporters and partners of the urgent Campaign to Preserve the Gateway to Big Basin, we were able to continue our commitment to protecting redwood forests, for Big Basin, and in the Santa Cruz mountains.
+This once-in-a-generation opportunity secured the future of critical forests and waterways—home to countless species—and connected to Big Basin Redwoods State Park, for generations more to enjoy.

-With so much at stake and under unprecedented circumstances, what can we do to make sure that the Gateway’s precious resources are protected and can help the forests of the Santa Cruz mountains endure the climate challenges ahead?
+With so much at stake and under unprecedented circumstances, we had to make sure that the Gateway’s precious resources were protected and could help the forests of the Santa Cruz mountains endure the climate challenges ahead.